Superformula/test-full-stack/README.md

 - TODO: Add intro

 - TODO: Add a diagram showcasing the overall view of the system and how modules interact with each other
   - Mention retry policy on the event stream in order to keep eventual consistency on the system
   - Flexible querying system with Elasticsearch

 - TODO: describe the data models

+- TODO: Add pre-requisites (?)
+  - User authed on the  AWS CLI

 - TODO: Give instruction on how to set the code up from scratch
     - Login to your account on the AWS cli